use-ink/ink-docs/docs/basics/verification/contract-verification.md

 As mentioned earlier, due to the non-deterministic nature of Rust compilation, smart contract developers are advised to build their project inside a Docker container we provide.
-Luckily, `cargo-contract contract build` provides `--verifiable` flag for the action.
+Luckily, `cargo contract build` provides the `--verifiable` flag for this purpose.

 The steps for the verifiable build production are:
 1. [Install Docker Engine](https://docs.docker.com/engine/install/)
-2. (Linux users) Make sure you complete [post-installation step](https://docs.docker.com/engine/install/linux-postinstall/).
+2. (Linux users) Make sure you complete the [post-installation step](https://docs.docker.com/engine/install/linux-postinstall/).
-This is required for the correct operation of the command
+This is required for the correct operation of the command.
-4. Ensure Docker Engine is up and running, and the socket is accessible
+4. Ensure Docker Engine is up and running, and the socket is accessible.
-3. Simply run `cargo contract build --verifiable`
+3. Simply run `cargo contract build --verifiable`.

-This will pull the image with the version that correspond to your `cargo-contract` crate version, perform a build, and write artifacts in the standard output directory.
+This will pull the image with the version that corresponds to your `cargo-contract` crate version, perform a build, and write artifacts in the standard output directory.

-If the everything is correct, you can verify the image version in the metadata file, it should contain :
+If everything is correct, you can verify the image version in the metadata file.
+It should contain a key-value `image` after the `contract` information:
 ```json
   "contract": {
     "name": "flipper",